 To begin, note that there is a difference between micronutrient supplementation and micronutrient fortification.
 Micronutrient supplementation is here defined as taking capsules or foodstuffs (such as biscuits) that are specifically made to increase micronutrient status of the person eating it, whereas fortification means that commonly eaten staple foods are enriched with micronutrients.
 Although the aim of this report is to examine the effectiveness of micronutrient fortification, the close relation between supplementation and fortification means that sometimes results from micronutrient supplementation can provide insight into the effectiveness of fortification.
 Supplementation of all foods is often not as viable or as cost-effective as fortification.
 Also a recent study suggests that in pregnant adolescents, prenatal supplements cannot fully compensate for preexisting dietary deficiencies[^fn-1]; thus, even if supplementation could be cost-effectively distributed to whole populations, it might still be less effective at improving nutritional outcomes than a continuous diet of enriched food by means of micronutrient fortification.
 Finally, there is also biofortification, which is increasing the micronutrient content of plants directly, which will not be discussed here.

 While being underweight is the number-one contributor to the burden of disease in sub-Saharan Africa23, nutritional deficiencies make up a large part of the overall direct disease and disability burden in developing countries (see Figure 1).
-However, nutritional deficiencies are linked to other diseases (see Figure 2), and so over 50% of years lived with disability in children can be traced to these deficiencies.
+However, nutritional deficiencies are linked to other diseases (see Figure 2), and so over 50% of years lived with disability in children can be traced to these deficiencies45.

 Figure 1: Overall “Years Lost due to Disability (YLD)” in developing countries.
 Nutritional deficiencies are marked in black and make up 7.89% of the total YLDs.
 Figure generated with ‘Global Burden of Disease Compare tool’- see http://ihmeuw.org/3a5f. © 2013 University of Washington - Institute for Health Metrics and Evaluation (Global burden of Disease data 2010, released 3/2013)

 Figure 2: Comparison of cost effectiveness of fortification in East Africa.
 Figure adapted from7

 There is now a vast literature on the cost effectiveness of micronutrient fortification.
 A recent review article9 on the economics of nutrition summarizes the evidence of cost-effectiveness for different micronutrient programmes (see Table 2 of this review for a summary of research papers on the topic10).
 Two studies from this paper provide $ per DALY averted estimates of fortification programmes:

 Table 1: Total incremental 10-year cost and cost per DALY averted arrayed alphabetically by countries in which PHC operates in.
 Figure adapted from13.
 Full table here14

 Table 2: The ranking of the countries in which PHC is active from a table of the 60 countries’ micronutrient interventions arrayed by cost per DALY averted.
 Table adapted from15.
 Full table here16

 To sum up, even though these cost-effectiveness estimates are subject to limitations (i.e. up-to-date cost-effectiveness estimates of the exact fortification programmes that PHC conducts are unavailable, and cost-effectiveness estimates are sometimes uncertain and difficult to compare), we believe that, overall, the available evidence suggests PHC’s cost-effectiveness is roughly similar to the reported estimates — in other words, that PHC’s programmes are highly cost-effective.

 Figure 3: Stunting among children under 5: latest national prevalence estimates.
 Figure taken from24

 Economic analyses suggest that undernutrition within a country lowers the overall economic productivity of that country.
-Specifically, undernutrition has been suggested to lower GDP for Egypt by 1.9%; Ethiopia, 16.5%; Swaziland, 3.1%; and Uganda, 5.6%.
+Specifically, undernutrition has been suggested to lower GDP for Egypt by 1.9%; Ethiopia, 16.5%; Swaziland, 3.1%; and Uganda, 5.6%25.
 Asia and Africa lose 11% of GNP every year owing to poor nutrition26.
 One recent study suggests that, in Cambodia, malnutrition costs more than US $400 million annually, corresponding to -2.5% of the country’s GDP.
-In Pakistan, protein malnutrition, iodine deficiency and iron deficiency collectively accounted for about 3–4% of gross domestic product (GDP) loss annually.
-A study of 10 developing countries suggest that iron-deficiency anaemia causes an average loss of 4.5% of GDP.
+In Pakistan, protein malnutrition, iodine deficiency and iron deficiency collectively accounted for about 3–4% of gross domestic product (GDP) loss annually2728.
+A study of 10 developing countries suggest that iron-deficiency anaemia causes an average loss of 4.5% of GDP2930.

 A recent World Bank study estimated that investing in nutrition can increase a country’s GDP by at least 3 percent annually31.
-The same study concluded that global benefit-to-cost ratio of micronutrient powders for children is 37 to 1; of deworming it is 6 to 1; of iron fortification of staples it is 8 to 1; and of salt iodization is 30 to 1.
+The same study concluded that global benefit-to-cost ratio of micronutrient powders for children is 37 to 1; of deworming it is 6 to 1; of iron fortification of staples it is 8 to 1; and of salt iodization is 30 to 132.

-Moreover, another recent study showed that, across several countries, improving linear growth in children under two years of age by 1 standard deviation adds about half a grade-level to school attainment.
+Moreover, another recent study showed that, across several countries, improving linear growth in children under two years of age by 1 standard deviation adds about half a grade-level to school attainment41.

 Iodine deficiency disorders are prevalent in many African countries (see Figure 5), where they make up a substantial part of the overall disease burden (see Figures 6 and 7).

 Figure 5: Iodine nutrition based on the median urinary iodine concentration, by country43

 Figure 6.
 Disability-adjusted life years (DALYs) (thousands) lost due to iodine deficiency in children younger than 5 years of age, by region44

 Figure 7: Overall “Years Lost due to Disability (YLD)” in developing countries.
 Iodine deficiency are marked in black and make up 0.56% of the total YLDs.
 Figure adapted with ‘Global Burden of Disease Compare tool’- see http://ihmeuw.org/3a5v . © 2013 University of Washington - Institute for Health Metrics and Evaluation (Global burden of Disease data 2010, released 3/2013)

 One risk of iodine supplementation is the possibility of iodine excess.
-Iodine excess has been suggested to cause hyper- and hypothyroidism, goitre and thyroid autoimmunity, effects which can occur even near the upper recommended daily intake of iodine.
+Iodine excess has been suggested to cause hyper- and hypothyroidism, goitre and thyroid autoimmunity, effects which can occur even near the upper recommended daily intake of iodine45.
 In some instances, thyroid autoimmunity and hypothyroidism have been observed after the introduction of salt iodization programmes46.

 Iron-deficiency anaemia causes around 45 (31–65) million DALYs a year70.
-For comparison, malaria causes 83 million DALYs (63–110).
+For comparison, malaria causes 83 million DALYs (63–110)71.
 Iron deficiency anaemia also makes up a major part of years lived with disability (YLD) in developing countries (see Figure 8).